Termites are common in California and can stay hidden for a long time. You may not notice a problem until wood damage or structural damage appears.

 Crawl Spaces and Basements

-Crawl spaces and basements can hide termite activity.
-Inspectors check beams, posts, and supports for soft spots and hollow-sounding wood.
-They also look for damp areas that can increase risk.
+Crawl spaces and basements often hide termite activity.
+Inspectors check beams, posts, and supports for soft spots, hollow-sounding wood, and moisture conditions that increase risk.

 Attics, Garages, and Add-ons

 Drywood termites can live in dry wood above ground.
-That is why attics, garages, and add-ons matter.
-Inspectors may look for frass, which is another name for termite droppings.
-You might also see small piles that look like termite droppings.
+Attics, garages, and add-ons also need inspection.
+Inspectors may look for frass, another term for termite droppings.

 Inside Wood and Trim

-Inside the home, inspectors check baseboards, door frames, and window trim.
-They look for wood damage, small holes, and other signs of termite activity.
-If they suspect an active termite issue, they will explain next steps.
+Inside the home, inspectors check baseboards, door frames, and window trim for wood damage and visible signs of termite activity.
+If the inspector finds termite activity, they will explain the next steps for termite treatment and termite prevention.

 When to Schedule an Inspection Sooner

-Do not wait if you spot warning signs.
+Do not wait if you notice signs of termite activity.

 Swarmers or Shed Wings

-Winged termites or piles of wings near windows are common signs of termites.
-Book a termite inspection right away.
-This can point to an active termite colony nearby.
+Winged termites or piles of wings near windows are signs of termites and may point to an active termite colony.

 Mud Tubes on Walls

-Mud tubes on walls, slabs, or inside crawl spaces are a serious warning sign.
-They often mean active termite travel and should be checked fast.
+Mud tubes on walls, slabs, or crawl spaces often indicate active termite movement.

 Frass or Droppings

-If you find frass or termite droppings that look like tiny pellets, do not ignore it.
-This can be one of the clearest signs of termite activity for drywood termites.
+If you find frass or termite droppings that look like tiny pellets, do not ignore them.
+These pellets are a clear sign of termite activity from drywood termites.

 Soft or Hollow-sounding Wood

-Wood that dents easily, sounds hollow, or appears warped can indicate termite damage.
-Early detection here can help limit costly damage.
+Wood that dents easily, sounds hollow, or looks warped can indicate termite damage.

 Schedule a Termite Inspection in California

 A simple schedule can protect your home and budget.
-Official Pest Prevention is a local pest control company providing termite inspection services throughout California.
-We also offer termite control and termite treatment when needed, based on your specific needs.
+Official Pest Prevention is a local pest control company providing termite inspection services throughout Northern California and the Central Valley.
+We offer pest control services and customized treatment plans for your needs.

 FAQs